 Note: It is better to use Driver Talent to backup drivers before any system changes in case other problems occur.

-All of the above are the possible best workarounds for solving the 100% disk usage problem after the Windows 10 Creators Update.
+All of the above are the possible best workarounds for solving the 100% disk usage problem after the Windows 10 Fall Creators Update/Creators Update.
 Hope this post is helpful.
-Also, you can share your methods via the comment section below or our forum if you have more solutions to fix the Windows 10 100% disk usage on Creators Update or the high disk usage problem.
+Also, you can share your methods via the comment section below, the LEFT MENU on this page or our forum if you have more solutions to fix the Windows 10 100% disk usage on Creators Update or the high disk usage problem.
+Any other Windows 10 Fall Creators Update/Creators Update/Anniversary Update issues please see Windows 10 section on this site.